OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 Obesity is one of the main conditions that often occurs with Diabetes.
 The SSA states that if you have both Diabetes and obesity, then they must be considered together.

-In 2014, the SSA published Social Security Ruling 14-2p, which shows how to look at diabetes in children and adults.
-The Ruling talks about the two types of diabetes; Diabetes Mellitus Type 1 (usually in children) and Diabetes Mellitus Type 2 (adult onset).
+In 2014, the SSA published Social Security Ruling 14-2p, which looks at diabetes in children and adults.
+The Ruling covers two forms of diabetes: Diabetes Mellitus Type 1 (usually in children) and Diabetes Mellitus Type 2 (adult onset).

-In order to win benefits due to diabetes, the disease must impact another under body system.
-For example, if a person has had an amputation due to diabetes, then the SSA will look at the case under listing 1.00.
+In order to win benefits for diabetes, the disease must impact another under body system.
+For example, if a person has heart failure from diabetes, then the SSA will use listing 4.00.

-The SSR lists the following body systems that can be affected by diabetes.
+The SSR states that diabetes impacts the following body systems.
 It also points the SSA judge to other medical conditions as follows:

 - Amputation under the skeletal system (1.00).